 ● An emergency kit with food, water, clothes, blankets, medicine, and pet supplies is crucial.

 ● Creating a plan for family communication is good practice, especially in case some are outside the home when the tornado hits.
 Involve neighbors to formulate a plan if there are elderly or special needs people in the neighborhood.

-● Establish a safe room or wind shelter like a basement or interior room that offers more protection than other places in the home.
-In the absence of a safe room, keep a check on the nearest sturdy building or structure to take shelter.
+● Establish a safe room or wind shelter, like a basement or interior space, that offers more protection than other places in the home.
+In the absence of a safe room, check on the nearest sturdy building or structure to take shelter.